ponylang/main.actor.archived/docs-raw-md/http/0.2.0/net-TCPConnection.md

 <span class="source-link">[[Source]](src/net/tcp_connection.md#L413)</span>

 Return the local IP address.
+If this TCPConnection is closed then the address returned is invalid.

 ```pony